Canadian Museum of Nature: Victoria Memorial Museum Building

-The Victoria Memorial Museum Building in Ottawa houses the museum's exhibitions and galleries, in addition to other public programs operated by the museum.
+The Victoria Memorial Museum Building in Ottawa houses the museum's exhibitions and galleries and other public programs operated by the museum.
 The building is located on a 3.6 ha property is located in Centretown, a neighbourhood of Ottawa.
 Situated approximately 1.6 km south of Centre Block on Parliament Hill, the building was initially designed to mirror the Canadian Parliament Buildings as a part of a larger envisioned planned capital.
 The property is surrounded by several roadways including O'Connor Street to the west, and Metcalfe Street to the east.
-The southern and northern portions of Metcalfe Street also terminate north and south of the building, as it detours to the east of the property.
+Metcalfe Street's southern and northern portions also terminate north and south of the building as it detours to the east of the property.

 The building is the first purpose-built museum building erected in Canada.
 The federal government authorized the construction of the building in 1901, in honour of Queen Victoria; with construction for the building taking place between 1905 and 1911.
 After its completion, the building housed the national museums, in addition to the National Gallery of Canada from 1911 to 1959.
 The building's auditorium also housed the Ottawa Little Theatre until 1916.
 The theatre company was forced to vacate the space after a fire ravaged Centre Block, forcing the temporary relocation of the parliament to the building until 1920.
 The Canadian Museum of Nature became the building's sole occupant after the Canadian Museum of Civilization relocated to another facility in 1988.
 On 23 February 1990, the building was designated as a National Historic Site of Canada, given the building's importance to the development of museology in Canada, as well as for its architecture.